top of page

 Clancy the Quokka is a fun book that my students love to have in their home practice packs.

 This book uses typography brilliantly to highlight interesting words and phrases.
 Some words are in different fonts and some different sizes.
-Check out the book here.

 This is the perfect, we can read it together book for parents to read with their child.
-Home practice packs from the clinic always include picture books plus decodable readers so the student can hear what fluent reading sounds like and can have a go at independent reading too, with a book that consolidates skills and knowledge previously taught.
+Home practice packs from the clinic always include picture books plus decodable readers so the student can hear what fluent reading sounds like and can have a go at independent reading, too, with a book that consolidates skills and knowledge previously taught.

 Bronwyn Bancroft is an amazing Bundjalung woman and artist.

 We have lots of her books.
 They are always vibrant and vivid.
-Check out her website here.

 All the pictures are beautiful.
 We often use word books to start a word string.